William Duane (journalist): Radical Democrat

-When Pennsylvania governor Thomas McKean (a lawyer), whom the Aurora had previously supported, failed to respond to these arguments, Duane, in an Irish-German alliance with Congressman Michael Lieb, swung his support behind a Democratic-Republican challenger for governor, State House Speaker, Simon Snyder.
+When Pennsylvania governor Thomas McKean, whom the Aurora had previously supported, failed to respond to these arguments, Duane, in an Irish-German alliance with Congressman Michael Lieb, swung his support behind a Democratic-Republican challenger for governor, State House Speaker, Simon Snyder.
 The result was an election in 1805 that split the Jeffersonian coalition: previously defeated Federalists ("Quids") coalesced with "Constitutional Republicans" to secure the governor's re-election.

 Snyder did succeed McKean at the end of 1808.
-But while as Speaker he had moved legislation to submit minor cases to arbitration, no other part of Duane's reform programme secured his support as governor: the simplification of legal proceedings so that people might handle their own cases; the furnishing of lawyers, where required, by the government; term-limits for judges; simple, rather than two-thirds, majorities for their senate impeachment; a senate elected annually; the right of defendants in libel cases to plead the truth of their assertions; a curtailment of executive patronage; and, to sanction all of the above, a constitutional convention.
+But while as Speaker he had moved legislation to submit minor cases to arbitration, no other part of Duane's reform programme secured his support as governor.
+Neglected were his calls for the simplification of legal proceedings so that people might handle their own cases; the furnishing of lawyers, where required, by the government; term-limits for judges; simple, rather than two-thirds, majorities for their senate impeachment; a senate elected annually; the right of defendants in libel cases to plead the truth of their assertions; a curtailment of executive patronage; and, to sanction all of the above, a constitutional convention.

 A result of Duane's disappointment was a bitter print war with his former associate in the London Corresponding Society, John Binns, Snyder's trusted advisor and, from 1807, editor in Philadelphia of the Democratic Press.
 Their feud did much to discredit radical republicanism and to embolden nativist protests against "foreign extremists".
 The influence and readership of the Aurora declined.
 In 1822, Duane "dropped his editorial pen", and in 1824 the paper ceased publication.

 In his last years, Duane joined Democrats in opposing the revived Bank of the United States.
 The argument that a national regulation of public credit was a threat to constitutional liberties was taken up by his son William John Duane.
 In 1833, President Andrew Jackson (whom Binns had vehemently opposed) appointed the younger Duane U.S. Secretary of the Treasury.

 South America

-Duane supported the movements in Spanish America for independence (a cause for which many United Irish volunteered their services), He befriended the patriot exile from New Grenada, Manuel Torres, regularly publishing in the Aurora Torres's views and accounts of the independence struggle.
+Duane supported the movements in Spanish America for independence (a cause for which many United Irishmen volunteered their services), He befriended the patriot exile from New Grenada, Manuel Torres, regularly publishing in the Aurora Torres's views and accounts of the independence struggle.
 Torres, in turn, translated Spanish-American pamphlets for Duane, and Duane's editorials into Spanish.

 The Congreso General de la Gran Colombia held in 1821 expressed its gratitude to Duane, and with his friend Torres appointed his country's first ambassador to Washington, Duane travelled to the new republic in 1822.
 Duane's extensive observations on social and political conditions made on a 1,300-mile journey through the territories that, in 1831, were to divide into the present-day republics Columbia and Venezuela, informed A Visit to Columbia in the Years 1822 & 1823 (Philadelphia, 1826).

 Duane also had sufficient prestige to visit Bolivia, and to be successful there in collecting Bolivian debts for a commission.
 His standing in Washington, however, was not sufficient for him to secure a hoped-for ambassadorship in Bogotá or other southern capital.